-Although Study 1a provides some information about the magnitude, consistency, and potential contextual moderators of demand effects, it does not address outstanding questions regarding the extent to which these effects are driven by response bias vs. placebo.
-For example, consider our finding that demand characteristics tend to produce more hypothesis-consistent shifts responses when working with student vs. non-student samples.
+Study 1a provides preliminary insights on the magnitude, consistency, and contextual moderators of demand effects.
+However, it was not designed to evaluate outstanding questions regarding the extent to which these effects are driven by response bias vs. placebo effects.
+For example, consider our finding that demand characteristics tend to produce more hypothesis-consistent shifts in responses when students are sampled.
 If this is true, it may occur because students are more motivated to help the experimenter confirm their hypothesis (a response bias).
 Alternatively, it may occur because students are more likely to believe the communicated hypothesis (a placebo effect).
-In other words, although we have preliminary evidence of contextual modifiers of demand effects, we still lack an explanation of why these contexts might matter and how demand effects work more broadly.
+In other words, although we have preliminary evidence of contextual modifiers of demand effects, we still lack an explanation of why these contexts matter and how demand effects work more broadly.
 In Study 1b, we begin investigating this outstanding issue through an extension of the meta-analysis.

 Study 1b

-Study 1b was designed to examine whether variability in the effect sizes observed in the Study 1a meta-analysis can be explained by factors theorized to underlie response biases (i.e., motivation and opportunity to adjust responses) and placebo effects (i.e., belief in the experimenter’s hypothesis; Figure 1).
+Study 1b was designed to examine whether the meta-analytic effect size variability can be explained by factors theorized to underlie response biases (i.e., motivation and opportunity to adjust responses) and placebo effects (i.e., belief in the experimenter’s hypothesis; Figure 1).
 Unfortunately, these factors were rarely measured in the studies included in the meta-analysis.
 (See General Discussion for our call for more direct tests of underlying mechanisms.)
-Thus, we (a) estimated the values of these factors through a new set of participants and then (b) tested their moderating role by entering the values into meta-regressions.
+Thus, we (a) estimated their values through a new set of participants and then (b) tested their moderating role by entering the values into meta-regressions.
 Also through meta-regression, we examined whether a new set of participants could retroactively predict the effects of the demand characteristic manipulations in the Study 1a meta-analysis.

 Methodology